HACCP Certification for Cannabis

 HACCP is the foundation for manufacturing safe food, dietary supplements, and medicines.
 Companies falling under certain jurisdictions, such as the USDA, are required to have HACCP systems in place for each of their products.
 HACCP is also the foundation of GFSI or Global Food Safety Initiative Schemes such as SQF and BRC and is a required element on which GFSI systems build on.
 The HACCP risk-based approach and hazard analysis have been adopted by the FDA as key elements in their curriculum for Preventive Controls for Human and Animal Foods developed by the FSPCA.

-The HACCP certification for cannabis is intended for members of the cannabis industry including food safety program managers, QA/QC staff, regulatory affairs managers, department supervisors, company executives, HACCP team members, or anyone interested in learning more about HACCP in the cannabis industry.
+HACCP Certification for Cannabis is intended for members of the cannabis industry including food safety program managers, QA/QC staff, regulatory affairs managers, department supervisors, company executives, HACCP team members, or anyone interested in learning more about HACCP in the cannabis industry.

 Course objectives & topics to include: